 Applications are open for September as normal.
 Please see the relevant course factsheet on our website for details of how to apply.

-Will the delay in publication of A-levels have any impact on my application or offer?
+Will the changes in the calculation and publication of A-level and vocational level 3 results have any impact on my application or offer?

-The delay in publication of A-level exams results shouldn’t affect the offer we make you.
-We will still make you a conditional offer which we will be able to confirm as soon as A-level results are available.
+The changes in calculation and publication of A-level and vocational level 3 results should not affect the offer we make you.
+We assure you that all awarded grades will be treated as robustly and consistently as any other year.
+We will still make you a conditional offer which we will be able to confirm as soon as results are available.

 Can I transfer to University Centre Myerscough from another higher education course?